devesh-pl/WorkoutVideoProcessor/README.md

 # Workout Video Processor

-A Python-based multimodal system to process workout videos, extracting visual, text, and audio features to generate a recommendation score.
+A Python-based multimodal system to process workout videos, extracting visual, text, and audio features to generate a personalized recommendation score.
+This project is inspired by [Research Paper]'s multimodal framework, which uses Convolutional Neural Networks (CNNs) for visual processing, Transformers for text, and Recurrent Neural Networks (RNNs) for audio.

+## Features
+- Extracts visual features (average brightness) as a proxy for CNN-based processing.
+- Extracts text features (positivity score) as a proxy for Transformer-based sentiment analysis.
+- Extracts audio features (spectral centroid) as a proxy for RNN-based audio analysis.
+- Combines features using late fusion with user-defined weights, simulating attention-like personalization.
+- Visualizes modality contributions with a bar plot.

 ## Requirements
 - Python 3.8+